rreece/rreece.github.io/outline-of-philosophy/statistics.md

     -   ["Les stats, c'est moi: We take that step here!"](https://errorstatistics.com/2019/12/13/les-stats-cest-moi-we-take-that-step-here-adopt-our-fav-word-or-phil-stat/)
     -   "Significance tests: Vitiated or vindicated by the replication crisis in psychology?" [^Mayo2021]
     -   [At long last!
 The ASA President’s Task Force Statement on Statistical Significance and Replicability](https://errorstatistics.com/2021/06/20/at-long-last-the-asa-presidents-task-force-statement-on-statistical-significance-and-replicability/)
+-   Gorard & Gorard.
+(2016).
+What to do instead of significance testing. [^Gorard2016]
 -   Vox: [What a nerdy debate about p-values shows about science--and how to fix it](https://www.vox.com/science-and-health/2017/7/31/16021654/p-values-statistical-significance-redefine-0005)
 -   Karen Kafadar: [The Year in Review ...
 And More to Come](https://magazine.amstat.org/blog/2019/12/01/kk_dec2019/)
 -   [The JASA Reproducibility Guide](https://jasa-acs.github.io/repro-guide/)